Chaouki-FAHIM/Virtual-Open-Space/README.md

 Separate these two APIs into two microservices:

-- CollaborationsPage-Service should contain classes for CollaborationsPage and Participation.
+- Collaboration-Service should contain classes for CollaborationsPage and Participation.
 - Invitation-Service should contain the Invitation class.

 ---